AnushthanS/NotesPersonal/NotesWebDev/Attributes.md

 - A common attribute used with html tag is *lang* used to set the language of the content of the web page `<html lang="en">`

 &nbsp
+- *style* attribute can be added to most text-based tags to get quick css formatting.

 ### Tag = `<meta>`
 1. *charset*, usually using **UTF-8** `<meta charset="UTF-8">`